-Request a Personal Identification Number (PIN) to electronically sign your FAFSA.
-If you are a dependent student, a parent will need a PIN as well, in order to sign the FAFSA.
-Every Jan.
-1, the FAFSA becomes available for you to apply.
-If you haven't already qualified for a Cal Grant, submit the GPA Verification by the March 2 deadline.
-Go to your previous college or high school to have them complete the form until you have completed 24 units at Sacramento State.
+Create an FSA ID to electronically sign your FAFSA.
+If you are a dependent student a parent will need an FSA ID as well, in order to sign the FAFSA.
+Every January 1, the FAFSA becomes available for you to apply.
+If you haven't already qualified for a Cal Grant, submit the GPA Verification to the California Student Aid Commission (CSAC) by the March 2 deadline.
+Go to your previous college or high school to have them complete the verification form if you have not completed 24 units at Sacramento State.

-Dream Act Applicants: In early January, AB540 students can submit the Dream Act application.
-During the application process, you and your parent (if dependent) will be given a PIN to sign the application.
+Dream Act Applicants: AB540 students can submit the Dream Act application, that is available every January 1.
 You must also submit the Non-SSN Cal Grant GPA Verification form to CSAC by the March 2 deadline.